Bluesky at Home » DIY Projects » How to a Make Simple Boxwood Winter Wreath

 The weathered teak panel and the burlap add a natural element to the winter wreath.

-Step 7 ~ Adding Cinnamon Sticks
+Step 7 – Making and Adding Cinnamon Sticks

 At this point, I thought I did need the cinnamon sticks.

-First, I made a couple of faux cinnamon sticks by cutting 5 X 5~inch squares of brown craft paper and rolling them up, cigar~style.
+First, I made a couple of faux cinnamon sticks by cutting 5 X 5-inch squares of brown craft paper and rolling them up, cigar-style.
 I used permanent adhesive to secure them.

 I asked Sweet Shark what he thought.
 My DIY skills must be rubbing off on him.
 He suggested using the cardboard part of a pant hanger.
 Brilliant idea!

-He used his yard clippers to cut 4 pieces.
-I added those to my paper cinnamon sticks and voila!
-With 6 “cinnamon sticks”, the boxwood winter wreath was done.
+With six “cinnamon sticks”, the boxwood winter wreath was done.
 I don’t think you can tell the sticks aren’t real.

 I hope you see how easy it is to make a boxwood winter wreath with just a few supplies.
-My only expense was the 2 oranges ~ about $1.00!!
+My only expense was the 2 oranges – about $2.00!!
 Not counting drying the oranges, assembling the wreath took about 30 minutes.

 Similar Posts